f-i-b-e-r/fiber.github.io/README.md

 # f-i-b-e-r

-## f-i-b-e-r is to archive a multiplicity of non-relationships.
+## is to archive a multiplicity of non-relationships.

 **2020.9.17**